Giosorio/FGUploadFile/README.md

+# FGuploadfile
-    description='Class UploadFile that allows to manipulate Fieldglass Upload Files, Spliting the Description from the content and allows you to concatenate them again',
+Class UploadFile creates an object UploadFile that allows to to split the description and content from a Fieldglass upload file.
+Once the content has been modified it allows you to concatenate the description again.